Ethiopian Orthodox Tewahedo Church: Traditions

 The Eucharist is given only to those who feel pure, have fasted regularly, and have, in general, properly conducted themselves.
-In practice, communion is mainly limited to young children and the elderly; those who are at a sexually active age or who have sexual desires generally do not receive the Eucharist.
 Worshipers receiving communion may enter the middle ring of the church to do so.

 The Ethiopian Orthodox church is Trinitarian, maintaining the Orthodox teaching, formalised at the council of Nicea, that God is united in three persons: Father, Son, and Holy Spirit.
-This concept is known as səllase (ሥላሴ), Geʽez for "Trinity".
+This concept is known as śəllase (ሥላሴ), Geʽez for "Trinity".

 Daily services constitute only a small part of an Ethiopian Orthodox Christian's religious observance.
 Several holy days require prolonged services, singing and dancing, and feasting.

 Fast days

 An important religious requirement, however, is the keeping of fast days, during which adherents abstain from consuming meat and animal products, and refrain from sexual activity.
 The Ethiopian Orthodox Church has 250 fasting days, 180 of which are obligatory for lay people, not just monks and priests, when vegan food is eaten by the faithful.
 During the 40-day Advent fast, only one vegan meal is allowed per day.